voxsim/badook/README.md

 ## What's supported? ##

-Poltergeist supports all the mandatory features for a Capybara driver, and the following optional features:
+Badook supports all the mandatory features for a Capybara driver, and the following optional features:

 * `page.evaluate_script` and `page.execute_script`